FoodStandardsAgency/register-a-food-business-front-end/docs/contribution-guidelines/building-starting-testing-the-app.md

 ### Steps

-1. Start Docker
-2. Run `docker run foodstandardsagency/register-a-food-business`
-3. Run `cd register-a-food-business`
+1. Follow the steps for 'Getting started' on the [`register-a-food-business-environment` repository](https://github.com/FoodStandardsAgency/register-a-food-business-environment).
+3. Change directory to this repository (`register-a-food-business`)
 4. Run `yarn`
-5. Populate the `.env` file.
+5. Populate a `.env` file.
 The contents of this file must be handed over from existing developers.

-To submit an application to the back end service locally, you must have completed setup of your development environment with the Register a food business Docker image.

 ## Starting the application in `DEVELOPMENT` mode